Once you have created a Eloqua connection you can now start mapping your fields to the CDP.

-ID Matching (deterministic match): If you have mapped for than one field from a data source to the same CDP attribute, we will assume that you want to use this field to match IDs between the data sources.
+ID Matching (deterministic match): If you have map an ID field from multiple data sources to the same CDP attribute, we will assume that you want to use this field to match IDs between the data sources.

 Lead to Account Matching:

-By default, leads do not have an 18-digit account id and will rely on D&B Identity Resolution to match to the CDP.
+Not all contacts from Eloqua, will have an ID relationship with an account record that exists in the CDP.
 Leads will either be matched to an existing account in the CDP or will match to the D&B Data Cloud and an account record will be created.
-You can change the default settings if you want to use another custom match process to join your Salesforce leads to Salesforce Accounts and Contacts.

 Each time a record is synced to the CDP, it will go through the match process and paired with an account.
 Which account a lead matches to can change over time if the information used for match changes.

 Step 5: Give your data source a name